kupaeva/Dynamena_DGE/README.md

 # Dynamena_DGE
-This reporitorium consist description of pipeline of differential gene expression analysis for non-model hydroid polyp Dynamena pumila.
+This reporitorium consist description of pipeline of differential gene expression analysis for non-model hydroid polyp *Dynamena pumila*.

 ### Aims of the project: